docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 |                            |    - 2 ENCODE_WORK_AREA                           |
 +----------------------------+---------------------------------------------------+

-String ``outputPath`` specifying the output path for the new FCP XML file.
+String ``outputPath`` specifying the output path, to which to render the media.

 **Returns**